-Shen Disturbance is one of many possible underlying factors from a TCM perspective for health issues, such as aphonia - dysphonia, coma, delirium, heat stroke, schizophrenia, toothache, trauma among others, often involving layered combinations of issues.
+Shen Disturbance is one of many possible underlying factors from a TCM perspective for health issues such as aphonia - dysphonia, coma, delirium, heat stroke, schizophrenia, toothache, and/or trauma.

 When developing an acupuncture protocol a practitioner is very often focusing on the causal diagnoses in Chinese Medicine terms, not on the condition itself.
 To guide you towards treatment potentials, shen disturbance is referenced in the following acupuncture protocol section: